 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons included for the job.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons of debris included on the haul.

-Sized for commercial builds, large tear-outs, and multi-phase jobs, the 40-yard container is the largest roll-off we carry.
+Sized for commercial builds and large tear-outs, the 40-yard container remains the largest roll-off staged on active jobs.

 Construction Debris, Drywall, Lumber Acceptance

-Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Dayton transfer station to maximize recovery — contractors on rolling projects often set up commercial recurring hauling agreements, and we recommend checking EPA construction debris recycling guidance for stream management.
-Call (937) 684-9274.
+Construction projects generate a lot of waste, and our roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the local Dayton transfer station—maximizing recovery before remaining waste reaches the landfill.
+Contractors often manage recurring waste through commercial recurring hauling agreements, while checking EPA construction debris recycling guidance for proper stream disposal.

 • Framing lumber and offcuts